Humanitarian Mine Action

 Do free-running search dogs work?

-Is there any HD in Iran?
+Is demining happening in Iran?

 Is it safe to use rakes to find mines?